Bodies (2004 TV series): Cast

+Pailliser portrays the same character he did in Mercurio's previous medical drama, Cardiac Arrest.

 Episodes

 Series 1 (2004)

 Lake (Max Beesley) realises that despite his friendly, professional demeanour and strong academics, his boss, Hurley (Patrick Baladi), is an incompetent surgeon who regularly bungles surgical procedures, to the detriment of his patients.
 Hurley is, however, protected by the principle "Doctors look after doctors", a phrase often repeated throughout the series.
 Initially, Lake is also protected by this principle, when his involvement in a death of a patient is covered up, although this death haunts him.
 Initially, Lake seeks to become a whistleblower, after seeing Hurley's gross incompetence and negligence, particularly after he badly mishandles a birth in which an abruption occurs, leaving the mother with substantial brain damage.
 The anaesthetist for the operation, Dr. Maria Orton (Susan Lynch), makes an official complaint against Hurley, but her colleagues close ranks around him.
 The pregnant Dr. Orton is ostracised, and the stress of the situation causes her to miscarry.
 She is eventually sectioned and admitted to a psychiatric hospital.
 Pressure from outside authorities, hospital politics and blackmail from Hurley eventually forces Lake into silence.
 Unable to oust him yet forced to work with him, Lake soon seeks a way out and finds a post at another hospital.
 But Hurley, despite agreeing that he should move on, changes his mind, ruins Lake's chance to escape by informing his new employers of Lake's mistakes and his real reasons for wanting to leave.
 At the end of the season, Hurley is shown to be in line for promotion as the hospital's clinical director.
 Lake, trapped in his job, comes clean to the relatives of the patient whose death he caused, so that, in his own words, he may be judged.
 The series ends on this cliffhanger.